lidofinance/docs/docs/guides/node-operator-manual.md

 Lido has specialised key submitters: [Mainnet web interface for submitting the keys] and a [Testnet web interface for submitting the keys].

 It will require that all keys are validated first - click the check button.
-Please be patient as validation can take a long time.
+Please be patient - we aim to process 1k keys under a minute, but several users can be checking keys simultaneously, so the process can take longer.
 Also, please don't update the page manually - UI will automatically repeat failing requests and will show an error if retries fail.

 This tool will automatically split the keys into chunks and submit the transactions to Metamask for approval.